 James 2:1 – NKJV

 1 My brethren, do not hold the faith of our Lord Jesus Christ, the Lord of glory, with partiality.

 If God hates partiality and forbids the use of different standards or measures in our dealings with others, then we can be sure that there is no partiality with God and that God will never use different standards or measures in His dealings with us.

 It is simply our religious mindset that makes us think that God loves, favors, or blesses some believers more or less than others in Christ.

 Apostle Paul testifies, “For there is no partiality with God.”
 (Rom.
 2:11 NKJV).

 Likewise, Apostle Peter affirms, “In truth I perceive that God shows no partiality.”
 (Acts 10:34 NKJV).

-The Scripture clearly reveals that God has dealt or given to every believer the same amount or measure of faith.
+The Scripture reveals that God has dealt or given to every believer the same amount or measure of faith.

 Apostle Paul states, “For I say, through the grace given unto me, to every man that is among you, not to think of himself more highly than he ought to think; but to think soberly, according as God hath dealt to every man the measure of faith.”
 (Rom.
 12:3 KJV).